GNATcheck - Coding Standard Verification Tool

 Coding standards checking is a ubiquitous part of the peer review activity in the typical software development lifecycle.
 Many times, these checks can uncover potential bugs and vulnerabilities that may have slipped through to production.
 The GNATcheck coding standard verification tool for Ada allows software developers and software reviewers to automatically check Ada applications for compliance with organizational and project specific coding standard requirements.

-GNATcheck also integrates with the CodePeer Advanced Static Analysis tool, which allows software auditors and security professionals to analyze an application for potential safety and security vulnerabilities and check for coding standard compliance using a single, integrated user interface and reporting system.
+GNATcheck also allows software auditors and security professionals to analyze an application for potential safety and security vulnerabilities and check for coding standard compliance using a single, integrated user interface and reporting system via its integration with the CodePeer Advanced Static Analysis tool.

 Configurable Rule Sets